Berry Sonnenschein

-Berry Ricardo Jona Sonnenschein (born 12 February 1994) is a footballer who most recently played as a defender for Achilles Veen.
-Born in the Netherlands, he is a Bonaire international.
+Berry Puck Jona Sonnenschein (born 12 February 1994) is a professional footballer who plays as a left-back for Bonaire League club SV Vitesse.
+Born in the Netherlands, he represents Bonaire internationally.

 Career

-Sonnenschein started his career with Swazi side Mbabane Swallows.
+Born in Kerkrade, Sonnenschein grew up in Mozambique and went to boarding school in Swaizland where he started his career with Swazi side Mbabane Swallows.
 In 2015, he joined UAB Blazers in the United States.
 Before the second half of 2015–16, Sonnenschein signed for Belgian club Turnhout.
 In 2016, he signed for Miami Dutch Lions FC in the United States, helping them win the league.

 Before the second half of 2016–17, he signed for Dutch sixth tier team RKTVV.
 In 2017, Sonnenschein signed for Kozakken Boys in the Dutch third tier.
 In 2018, Sonnenschein signed for Dutch fifth tier outfit Achilles Veen.